-It is only 4 weeks until the European Union (EU) General Data Protection Regulation (GDPR) comes into force across the EU and becomes directly applicable in all EU member states without the need for local implementation.
+The European Union (EU) General Data Protection Regulation (GDPR) came into force across the EU last year and became directly applicable in all EU member states without the need for local implementation.
 This will also affect the US market and American businesses are furiously working towards compliance!

 They have physically established presence in the EU, regardless of whether the processing takes place in the EU, including branches, representatives, subsidiaries, affiliates or agents;